Education Programs: Pre-K to 12th Grade

 Request a Program

-Appropriate for middle elementary school learners.
-Students will learn that humans can have positive or negative impacts on the earth’s environment and will explore how reducing, reusing, and recycling can conserve natural resources.
+Appropriate for middle school learners.
+Students will learn that humans can have positive or negative impacts on the earth’s environment and will explore how reducing, reusing, and recycling can conserve natural resources and increase overall quality of life.
 Students will be able to identify where their trash goes and what happens to the things they recycle.
-This program includes a lesson and an activity that focuses on the importance of conserving earth’s natural resources.
-Program is approximately 30 minutes.
+This program includes a lesson and an activity that focuses on the importance of managing waste responsibly and creating sustainable strategies.
+This program ranges from 45-75 minutes.

 Request a Program